 As a result, puppy farmed pups are more likely to be sickly.
 They are less likely to have been socialized and more likely to suffer from behavioral problems.
 Because the puppy farmer’s motives are primarily commercial, other aspects of the dogs’ lives may be neglected.

 Female dogs that are used for puppy farming lead rather sad lives.
 They are not given proper opportunity to form loving relationships with human beings and often suffer mentally through lack of stimulation and exercise.

 By refusing to buy a puppy farmed dog you are helping to stamp out the practice of keeping dogs in this unhappy way.

-There is no way of knowing their background or health.
+When buying from a shop there is no way of knowing your puppy’s background or health.
 A recent study has shown that such puppies are more likely to be aggressive, and by purchasing them you are perpetuating the puppy mill system which causes great distress to animals.